-Borderline personality disorder (BPD) is a personality disorder that can complicate social relationships and affect the way that an individual relates to themselves and their own feelings.
-The symptoms of BPD can cloud judgment and trigger behaviors that make some life situations painful and harder to navigate.
+According to the National Institutes of Health, 1.6% of people in the United States are living with borderline personality disorder (BPD).
+This equates to over 5 million people who have this disorder.
+BPD can severely affect the ability of a person to control their emotions.
+Without emotional control, someone with BPD may experience mood swings, act impulsively, and feel confused about their self-perception.
+These symptoms can complicate social relationships and affect the way that an individual relates to themselves and their own feelings.
+The symptoms of BPD can also cloud a person’s judgment and lead to behaviors that make some life situations painful and challenging to navigate.

 What Is Borderline Personality Disorder?

 Borderline personality disorder is one of several personality disorders that can be painful and distressing to the people who have them.
 However, treatment is available that supports people through the emotional challenges of this disorder.
 BPD tends to be characterized by a loss of emotional control, which can in turn lead to impulsivity, a distorted self-image, and unstable relationships.
 People with BPD often experience feelings of intense fear, anger, and anxiety and tend to have difficulty managing their emotions.